LucasCegielski/natural_art/README.md

 -   ### Testing the Cart App and also cart.html page :

     1. Tested the Increase/Decrease button and then the "Update" button to make sure the product quantity is changing accordingly as well as the total price.
+This functionality was reverted back to the state where user can now only select one item.
+That is due to the fact that all products are unique, therefore no user can purchase multiple items of the same product.
+Functionality however was left in the code, as the artists asked for it, claiming they will introduce series of products.
+Code would need to be changed then to allow this.

     2. While Increasing/Decreasing the product quantity and clicking "Update" the Success toast should appear to inform the product quantity was updated accordinly.